tfabris/BlueGigaEmpeg/README.txt

 also there is a lot of heat generated by the Arduino when you apply that much voltage to its regulators.
-Instead, apply 12v power to the empeg and let the empeg supply 12 volts to the BlueGigaEmpeg module through the tuner connector, which will go into a Pololu step-down power regulator located on the BlueGigaEmpeg module.
+Instead, apply 12v power to the empeg and let the empeg supply 12 volts to the BlueGigaEmpeg module through the tuner connector, which will go into a voltage regulator located on the BlueGigaEmpeg module.

 ------------------------------------------------------------------------------